Quantile tomography: using quantiles with multivariate data

-The $p$-th directional quantile in the direction $s$ and the $(1-p)$-th directional quantile in the direction $-s$ are not necessarily equal, due to the $\inf$ convention employed in Definition~\ref{d:qua}.
-Nonetheless, they often coincide---for instance, it is not possible to distinguish between any $p$-th and $(1-p)$-th directional quantile lines if quantile ambiguity is excluded for any projection of $P$.
-A sufficient condition for that is the following property.

-\begin{Def} Let $P$ be a probability distribution in $\reals^d$.
-We say that $P$ has \emph{contiguous support}, if there is no intersection of halfspaces with parallel boundaries that has nonempty interior but zero probability $P$ and divides the support of $P$ to two parts. \end{Def}

-Note that if the support is not contiguous, it is not connected; however, it may be disconnected and still contiguous.
-We believe that the contiguous support, and thus the lack of quantile ambiguity, is a fairly typical virtue of population distributions, and consequently will limit our attention to $p$ from $(0, 1/2]$ (although some subsequent theorems will be formulated for more general $p$).
+The $p$-th directional quantile in the direction $s$ and the $( - )$-th directional quantile in the direction $-s$ are not necessarily equal---due to the $\inf$ convention employed in their definition.
+Nonetheless, they often coincide---for instance, it is not possible to distinguish between any $p$-th and $( - )$-th directional quantile hyperplanes if for any projection of $P$, all quantile sets are singletons.
+A sufficient condition for this is that $P$ has \emph{contiguous support}: there is no intersection of halfspaces with parallel boundaries that has nonempty interior but zero probability $P$ and divides the support of $P$ to two parts.
+(Note that if the support is not contiguous, it is not connected; however, it may be disconnected and still contiguous.)
+We believe that contiguous support is a fairly typical virtue of population distributions, and consequently will limit most of our attention to $p$ from $(0, 1/2]$.